-The group leases a variety of properties and equipment.
+The First National Bank of Namibia group leases a variety of properties and equipment.
 Rental agreements typically include fixed periods over which the item is leased, which are individually negotiated and contain a wide range of different terms and conditions.
 The group assesses whether a contract is or contains a lease at inception of a contract.